xdoko01/pgRPG/experiments/ecs/README.md

     - If hit other `Position`, `Collidable`, issue move command + get rid of the collision event

-### Create custom font library - as a separate experiment

 ### Indicate error in quest definition if weapon or wearable has Position component and at the same time is in inventory of the player.
 If this is done it is causing error in rendering the object.
 The reason is that this object is in idle status when displaying at position and might be shifting the frames in this action status???